superjax/inertial_sense_ros/README.md

 # inertial_sense

-A ROS wrapper for the InertialSense uINS2 GPS-INS sensor
+A ROS wrapper for the InertialSense uINS2 RTK-GPS-INS sensor.

 ## NOTICE: